Dominic-wiwi-uni-goe/04_Assignment-problem/README.md

 lp.assign(costs)$solution
 ```

-### Incorporating human facotrs in the work assignment problem: Delivery routes assigned to professional truck drivers
+### Incorporating human factors in the work assignment problem: Delivery routes assigned to professional truck drivers

 #### The assignment problem translated to truck drivers and route durations